SocksTheWolf/AntiScamBot/docs/privacy.md

 previous: /
 ---

-# Privacy Policy

 The usage of this service/application ("bot") in your server requires the collection of some specific user data.
 Usage and interaction of {{ site.bot_name }} ("the bot") is considered an agreement to this policy.

 ## What is collected?